JamiesWhiteShirt/JamiesWhiteShirt.github.io/_resources/know-your-tools.md

 MCP routinely releases mappings.
 A mapping provides javadocs and names for fields, methods, parameters, and local variables.
 Mappings are not perfect and often change as more accurate names are found, but they are absolutely essential.
+You should update your mappings every now and then.

 In a development environment the game is running with MCP names to allow code be meaningful like `Minecraft.getMinecraft()`.
 This is really nice, but it is worth knowing that these names only exist in your development environment.